PaperMC/docs/docs/velocity/dev/api/plugin-messaging.md

 }
 ```

-## Case 3: Receiving a Plugin Message from a Backend server
+## Case 3: Receiving a plugin message from a backend server

-When you need to Receive messages from your backend server.
+When you need to receive messages from your backend server.

 This requires registering with the ChannelRegistrar for the event to be fired.